bitplane/ideas/2023/office.md

 Use Mermaid embedded in Markdown for mind maps, UML and so on because it Just Works; embed an editor for this and you've got a decent vector tool.
 Use `.svg` for embedded vector graphics, and embed an editor for those too.

+### Raster Graphics

+Obviously there would need to be a simple JPEG / PNG crop and resize tool, with local and remote file loading capabilities.

 ### Video and Audio